 Confirmation of apnea

-There is no medical contraindication to providing rescue breathing; however, a patient may have a legal contraindication ( do-not-resuscitate order Do-Not-Resuscitate (DNR) Orders and Physician Orders for Life-Sustaining Treatment (POLST) The do-not-resuscitate (DNR) order placed in a patient’s medical record by a physician informs the medical staff that CPR should not be done in the event of cardiac arrest.
-This order has been... read more or specific advance directive Advance Directives Advance directives are legal documents that extend a person's control over health care decisions in the event that the person becomes incapacitated.
+There is no medical contraindication to providing rescue breathing; however, a patient may have a legal contraindication (do-not-resuscitate order Do-Not-Resuscitate (DNR) Orders and Portable Medical Orders The do-not-resuscitate (DNR) order placed in a patient’s medical record by a clinician informs the medical staff that cardiopulmonary resuscitation (CPR) should not be done in the event of cardiac... read more or specific advance directive Advance Directives Advance directives are legal documents that extend a person's control over health care decisions in the event that the person becomes incapacitated.
 They are called advance directives because... read more in force).

 Suspected or actual cervical spine injury